 In 2015, she published her second novel, Stone Harbor Bound, a lyrical novel set in Stone Harbor.
 New Jersey.

 For years she has taught creative writing, both poetry and fiction, in the Baltimore-Washington area.
 As a nurse, she has worked in Assisted Living at a Baltimore retirement community.
 She has also worked as a waitress—a short career she wrote about in The Baltimore Sun when her “Real Life” pieces would appear regularly in the Modern Life section.
-Presently she serves as coordinating editor of the Reflections column for American Journal of Nursing.
+For years she also served as coordinating editor of the Reflections column for the American Journal of Nursing.

 Among her awards are two Individual Artist grants from the Maryland State Arts Council, a Howard Nemerov Sonnet Award, scholarships from Sewanee Writers Conference and Virginia Center for the Creative Arts, and an Artscape Prize for Fiction from the City of Baltimore.

 Camille Dungy, judge in Ruminate magazine's Nonfiction Prize competition, chose Madeleine Mysko's memoir of her friendship with the poet Anne Frydman--"A Bird's Voice Calls"--for an honorable mention: " I really really loved this essay," writes Dungy.
 "Anne is the woman I want to be in the world, but I don't want to have to suffer what she suffered to get there.
 And the friend/narrator is drawn with compassionate but unswerving attention."
-The piece will be published in the Summer 2019 issue.
+The piece to be published in the Summer 2018 issue, can be accessed on Ruminate's blog: